scrabbletank/farhome-rules/rulesdoc.md

 - **Weapon:** bludgeoning
 - **Range:** 7

 Throw your hammer at a creature in range.
-Make a ranged weapon attack against the creature, dealing an extra wound in damage on hit and they are Dazed until the end of their next turn on a critical.
+Make a ranged weapon attack against the creature, dealing an extra wound in buldgeoning damage on hit and they are Dazed until the end of their next turn on a critical.
 If the creature is an Agent of Chaos they are also Weakened and Silenced until the end of their next turn on a critical.
 The hammer returns to your hand after the attack.

 #### Heart of Madness